-As our blog focuses largely on Delivery Route Planning, you are likely considering a live fleet tracking solution for your courier, logistics, or in-house delivery operations.
+As our blog focuses largely on Delivery Route Planning, you are likely considering a live fleet tracking solution for your courier app drivers, logistics, or in-house delivery operations.
 The needs of Delivery Fleet operators can be a little different from other use cases, so let’s take a look at some of the things to consider when looking at fleet tracking.

 Managing a delivery fleet can be a challenge whether you're an experienced logistics professional or a small business owner.
 Constantly changing routes, driver-vehicle rotation, and hired vehicles can make it difficult to track vehicles and know which drivers are where throughout the working day.

 For this reason, you may want to side with Smartphone App Tracker rather than built-in devices.
 Apps are great for delivery drivers as they track the individual drivers rather than the vehicles.
 If your drivers regularly switch vehicles or you hire in vehicles for extra capacity, managing and switching tracking devices between vehicles can become a pain.

 With an App-based tracker such as SmartRoutes, you can quickly switch drivers between vehicles from your Desktop-based Route Planning Dashboard.